outl1ne/nova-blog/README.md

 ### Defining locales

 Locales can be defined similarly to how templates are registered.
-Pass the dictionary of languages to the `NovaPageManager::configure()` function.
+Pass the dictionary of languages to the `NovaBlog::configure()` function.

 Example: